science

 How to Evaluate Hydrolyzed Collagen Products

-When shopping for hydrolyzed collagen, here’s what I recommend looking for:
+When shopping for hydrolyzed collagen, here’s what evidence suggests looking for:

 Check for “Hydrolyzed” or “Peptides”